St10482946/kindernest/README.md

 - Lecturer: Kamogelo M

 ## Project Overview
 This project involves the creation of a functional, responsive website for Kindernest Preschool as part of the WEDE POE 2025.
-The website showcases the preschool's services, programs, contact information, and provides a visually appealing, user-friendly interface for parents and guardians.This project addresses Part 1 (HTML) and Part 2 (CSS & Responsive Design)
+The website showcases the preschool's services, programs, contact information, and provides a visually appealing, user-friendly interface for parents and guardians.This project addresses Part 1 (HTML) and Part 2 (CSS & Responsive Design) as well as Part 3 (JavaScript,SEO,Forms and Validation)

 **Focus:** Using semantic HTML, CSS styling (Part 2), and responsive design principles to enhance usability and accessibility.
 ## Website Goals and Objectives